moos/wordpos-web/README.md

 <sup>🚩</sup> Be aware this is a very large file and may take some time to fetch.

 Resources fetched over CDN will be compressed.
-For example, the compressed noun files compressed are 4.1 MB (data) and 1.3 MB (index).
+For example, the compressed noun files are 4.1 MB (data) and 1.3 MB (index).
 If you are self-hosting, ensure gzip compression is on for your server.

 Some wordpos API need just the "index" file, while others need both.
 Here's the breakdown: